AssetFetch/spec/spec.md

 ### 3.1.1.
 Initialization
 The client makes an initial connection to the provider by making a call to an initialization endpoint communicated by the provider to the user through external channels.
-This initialization endpoint is freely accessible via HTTP GET and communicates key information for further usage of the provider's interface, such as:
+This initialization endpoint is freely accessible via HTTP(s) GET without any authentication and communicates key information for further usage of the provider's interface, such as:

 - The name and other metadata about the provider itself.
 - Whether the provider requires the client to authenticate itself through additional HTTP headers.